Newman, Frazier push Pirates past Braves 6-4 in 10 innings

 Gregory Polanco added a sacrifice fly off Grant Dayton.

 Atlanta, winner of the last three NL East titles, has lost seven of 10 and dropped to fourth place at 20-24.
+Braves manager Brian Snitker is grateful his team is only 3 1/2 games out of the division lead.

+“Yeah, absolutely,” Snitker said.
+“It could be a lot worse, but we’re a winning streak from being in first.
+If we get on one little winning streak, which we haven’t been able to do yet, we could find ourselves in first place.
+We’ve just got to keep fighting it because we have a lot of baseball left, a lot of time to get really good.”

 Richard Rodríguez (3-0) pitched two perfect innings, for Pittsburgh, which is last in the NL Central and stopped a three-game skid.